NEA+Creative Pinellas

 USFSP’s College of Marine Science (CMS) and the Breitbart Lab work on crucial issues affecting everyone who lives in or visits Pinellas – including red tide, coral death and rising sea levels.

-With many thanks to Distinguished University Professor of Biological Oceanography Mya Breitbart, Lab Manager and Outreach Coordinator Makenzie Kerr and Faculty Director of Education & Outreach and Biological Oceanographer Teresa Greely, this project welcomes scientists as creative collaborators and research material as art – inviting marine researchers to share their work with Creative Clay and collaborate on visual, literary and performing arts that bring to life the crucial work the CMS is doing to protect our coastal ecosystems, including a range of visual arts, dance, collaborative poetry and a children’s story.
+With many thanks to Distinguished University Professor of Biological Oceanography Mya Breitbart, Lab Manager and Outreach Coordinator Makenzie Kerr and Faculty Director of Education & Outreach and Biological Oceanographer Teresa Greely, this project welcomes scientists as creative collaborators and research material as art.

 Bedtime Story for Kids of All Abilities

-Imagination Ocean is a new work in our series of Sparks Creative Stories – free illustrated audiobooks for kids of all abilities in English, Spanish and ASL, written by me and illustrated by Creative Clay.
+Imagination Ocean is a new work in our Sparks Creative Stories series of free illustrated audiobooks for kids of all abilities in English, Spanish and ASL.

-Accessible audio versions of Imagination Ocean are also available, in English+Spanish and in Spanish+English – plus this beautiful new ASL re-telling of the story.
+Sensory-friendly videos and screen-free audio versions of Imagination Ocean were published in English+Spanish and Spanish+English – and this beautiful ASL re-telling of the story.

 Collaborative Poetry